aspose-ocr/Aspose.OCR-API-References/english/net/aspose.ocr.ai/asposeaimodelconfig/filemodelpath/_index.md

 ---
 title: FileModelPath
 second_title: Aspose.OCR for .NET API Reference
-description: Local path to the folder containing the model files.
-If specified this will be used instead of downloading.
+description: Local path to the model file.
+If specified this file will be used instead of downloading the model.
 Default empty.
 type: docs
 weight: 50
 url: /net/aspose.ocr.ai/asposeaimodelconfig/filemodelpath/
 ---
 ## AsposeAIModelConfig.FileModelPath property

-Local path to the folder containing the model files.
-If specified, this will be used instead of downloading.
+Local path to the model file.
+If specified, this file will be used instead of downloading the model.
 Default empty.

 ```csharp
 public string?
 FileModelPath { get; set; }